List of unusual dismissals in international cricket: Women's ODI cricket

-In women's ODI cricket, there have been two instances of unusual dismissals: the first came in an ODI match between Sri Lanka and the West Indies in April 2010.
+In women's ODI cricket, there have been three instances of unusual dismissals: the first came in an ODI match between Sri Lanka and the West Indies in April 2010.
 Sri Lanka wicket-keeper Dilani Manodara was retired out due to her slow scoring rate in her team's first innings, having taken 70 minutes and 39 balls to score 8 runs.
-The most recent instance of an unusual dismissal happened when India's Thirush Kamini was given out for obstructing the field in a match against West Indies in 2016.